 To make your stay as comfortable as possible, you should think about what you need while you are in hospital.
-The Hull and East Yorkshire website has some advice and guidance for people going into hospital on what they should and should not bring with them.
+The Hull and East Yorkshire NHS website (opens in a new window) has some advice and guidance for people going into hospital on what they should and should not bring with them.

 Support while you are in hospital

 If you are in hospital and require additional support during your stay, you may be referred to a hospital social worker.
 A social worker can support you, your family and carers with any practical or personal difficulties you may have.
 If you already have a social care worker who has been visiting you in your home, he/she will be fully informed regarding your stay in hospital and return home and will visit you again when you have returned home.